opil/documentation/docs/develop/TP/opil_tp_how_it_works.md

 **Syntax**: It is important that the attributes inside a *template - end* definition begin with a lowercase character.
 The name has to start with an uppercase character.
 Each attribute also needs to be prefixed with four spaces (or a `\t`).
 Currently only the following 3 attributes are allowed: `name`, `type`, `timing`

+Definition of these templates is not required since they are already internally inside the TaskLanguage defined.

 #### Instances
 An *Instance* is the concrete object of a previously declared *Primitive*.
 Such set of *Instances* do not share any data other than the definition of their attributes.